How the Hubble Space Telescope completely revolutionised what we know about the Universe

 Mars has been another target of Hubble’s attentions as it works in concert with the armada of spacecraft on and around the Red Planet.

-The telescope has helped to track the huge dust storms which blow across the planet every Martian year.
+The telescope has helped to track the huge dust storms that blow across the planet every Martian year.

 Once again, this gives a global appraisal of the storm’s progress while the in-situ probes note localised changes such as temperature and pressure.